 What types of clients does Buckingham Strategic Wealth serve?

-Buckingham Strategic Wealth has a $500,000 investment minimum.
-However, the firm may make exceptions for clients with smaller account sizes, particularly if they have family relations of clients with higher account balances.
+Although Buckingham Strategic Wealth has no set investment minimum, it generally works with clients who have at least $300,000 to invest.
+However, the firm may make exceptions for clients with smaller account sizes, particularly if they are related to existing clients with higher account balances.
+Clients with smaller accounts are likely to pay higher fees, however.

 Services offered by Buckingham Strategic Wealth

-Buckingham is a full-service wealth management firm that offers a large menu of services.
-When Buckingham begins working with a client, the firm determines the client’s goals and objectives, which are set forth in a written investment policy statement.
+Buckingham is a full-service wealth management firm.
+When it begins working with a client, the firm determines the client’s goals and objectives, which are set forth in a written investment policy statement.
 Buckingham then builds an investment portfolio that helps clients meet their objectives, risk tolerance and required rate of return.
 Buckingham regularly monitors client portfolios to ensure that they continue to meet their defined objectives.

 Here is a complete list of services provided by Buckingham Strategic Wealth: